-As an apprentice your duties will be;
+As an apprentice you will learn to;

-- Enable customers to lead as active and independent lives as possible by providing holistic and personal care
+- Enable customers to lead as active and independent lives as possible by providing holistic and personal care.

-- Promote choice to customers in their daily living by providing care, which meets care quality commissions (CQC) fundamental standards and support happy living for the years ahead
+- Promote choice to customers in their daily living by providing care, which meets care quality commissions (CQC) fundamental standards and support happy living for the years ahead.

-- Comply with CQC fundamental standards and Anchors policies and procedures at all times
+- Comply with CQC fundamental standards and Anchors policies and procedures at all times.

-- Prioritise tasks as appropriate
+- Prioritise tasks as appropriate.

-- Escalate concerns/issues as appropriate
+- Escalate concerns/issues as appropriate.

-- Record accurate and legible documentation
+- Record accurate and legible documentation.

-- Deliver a care plan
+- Deliver a care plan.

-- Identify and report signs of poor practice or abuse
+- Identify and report signs of poor practice or abuse.

 - Identify and ensure health and safety standards are met